 1 – Keep Insulin levels low.

-What happens is when they enter your blood stream they create a spike in insulin levels which prevent your body from using your extra fat.
-This means that even if you are dieting and take in less calories than you should, you will never burn fat and reduce body weight if you keep eating rice, pasta, pizzas, let alone sugary drinks, cakes, candies even if you eat less of those.
+What happens is when they enter your bloodstream they create a spike in insulin levels which prevents your body from using your extra fat.
+This means that even if you are dieting and take in fewer calories than you should, you will never burn fat and reduce body weight if you keep eating rice, pasta, pizzas, let alone sugary drinks, cakes, candies even if you eat less of those.

 What you should do is avoiding them altogether so as to lower your insulin levels constantly.
-High insulin levels are a recent disaster in history on mankind associated with the easy availability of carbs and sugars in industrial quantities.
-Not so long ago our ancestors did not have access to unhealthy amounts of carbs and sugars, as a results they were lean and athletic.
+High insulin levels are a recent disaster in the history of mankind associated with the easy availability of carbs and sugars in industrial quantities.
+Not so long ago our ancestors did not have access to unhealthy amounts of carbs and sugars, as a result, they were lean and athletic.

-Always accompany your proteins with plentiful portions of vegetables like lettuce, salads, cauliflower, broccoli and the likes.
-Vegetables contain all the vitamins, minerals and fibers your body needs but they only make up for a tiny fraction of your calorie intake, even in great quantities.
-Not only that, they are also bulky and naturally full of water, so they will make your stomach feel full, preventing over eating.
+Always accompany your proteins with plentiful portions of vegetables like lettuce, salads, cauliflower, broccoli, and the likes.
+Vegetables contain all the vitamins, minerals, and fibers your body needs but they only make up for a tiny fraction of your calorie intake, even in great quantities.
+Not only that, but they are also bulky and naturally full of water, so they will make your stomach feel full, preventing overeating.

-Last but not least on the list are fats.
+Last but not least on the list is fats.
 Fats may seem counter-intuitive since you are trying to lose fat, but as we have seen, it is carbs and sugars the felons causing you to be overweight, not fats.
-Carbs and sugars are much more easily converted into fat than fat itself, causing the double negative effect of not only being stored as extra fat, but also spiking up insulin levels sky high, which in turn prevent your body from burning the very same extra fat storage they have caused in the first place.
-A self feeding vicious circle.
+Carbs and sugars are much more easily converted into fat than fat itself, causing the double negative effect of not only being stored as extra fat but also spiking up insulin levels sky-high, which in turn prevent your body from burning the very same extra fat storage they have caused in the first place.
+A self-feeding vicious circle.

 3 – Listen to your body.

-Your weight loss rate will naturally ten to be faster at the beginning of such restructured diet when you are more over weight, less and less so as your body fat levels will decrease.
-The more over weight you are, the more calorie deficit you can afford, the less over weight you are, the more food you can afford to eat until you reach balance point with a low body fat, notwithstanding you keep the low carbs, high proteins, fat and veg ideas outlined above and do not fall for carbs and sugars again.
+Your weight loss rate will naturally ten to be faster at the beginning of such a restructured diet when you are more overweight, less and less so as your body fat levels will decrease.
+The more overweight you are, the more calorie deficit you can afford, the less overweight you are, the more food you can afford to eat until you reach balance point with low body fat, notwithstanding you keep the low carbs, high proteins, fat and veg ideas outlined above and do not fall for carbs and sugars again.